egordanilenko/stalker-jsonapi/README.md

-This package implements [a TVIP JSON Middleware API](http://wiki.tvip.ru/en/tvip_json_middleware_api/1) protocol for Stalker Middleware
+This package implements [TVIP JSON Middleware API](http://wiki.tvip.ru/en/tvip_json_middleware_api/1) protocol for Stalker Middleware

 For deploy this package on your system: